 London Academy of Excellence

-The most significant educational initiative over the last year has been our involvement with the London Academy of Excellence (LAE), which opened in September 2012.
-The LAE is the first 6th Form College to be set up under the government's Free Schools scheme.
-It has a limited curriculum of 12 key subjects and admitted 200 students in its first year.
-This number will rise to 400 over two years.
+During the academic year 2012/13, our involvement with the London Academy of Excellence (LAE) has continued.
+The LAE opened in September 2012 and is the first 6th Form College to be set up under the government's Free Schools scheme.
+It is academically selective and has a limited curriculum of 12 key subjects and admitted 200 students in its first year.
 Subjects are being sponsored by a group of 8 independent schools, each of which has a record of excellence in that particular sphere.
-With excellent pastoral support and careful academic guidance, the LAE’s aim is to prepare ambitious students for entry to Russell Group universities and to the leading medical schools.
+With pastoral support and careful academic guidance, the LAE’s aim is to prepare ambitious students for entry to Russell Group universities and to the leading medical schools.

 The other independent schools involved are: Brighton College, Caterham School, City of London School, Forest School, Highgate School, King's College School Wimbledon and Roedean School.
 We firmly believe in the benefits that our sponsorship of LAE will bring to Eton particularly in relation to sharing best practice in learning and teaching methods and the professional development of the staff involved.
 We are also pleased to re-engage with Newham as a borough, where Eton has historically had a social impact through the Eton Mission.